 By continuing to track the price of tomato sauce, she can learn the sale cycle: how often to expect those 10/$1 deals to occur.
 In her area, that's about every 6 weeks--so she'll purchase enough on sale to cover her family's needs until the next sale.

 You're sold on the concept of a price book.
 You know it will save money, trim time and lighten shopping stress.

 Now for the fun!
 Follow these tips to set up and use your new price book.

-You've found a small notebook or printed our price book template.
+You've found a small notebook or printed our price book template and tucked several copies in a three-ring binder.
 Next step: gather and record your data.